log2timeline/dftimewolf/docs/module-writing-basics.md

 		self.destination_dir = ''
 ```

 `SetUp()` is called by the orchestration with parameters as defined by the recipe file.
 Our module is going to receive two parameters: a comma separated list of files and a comma separated list of hashes.
+For any module that can take input in this manner should expect comma seperated values in a string rather than a `list` because it will likely come from a human on the CLI.

 ```python
 	def SetUp(self, paths, hashes, destination_directory):